petereps/go_mirror/README.md

-# go_mirror
+# gomirror

-go_mirror is a library to mirror http requests to different servers.
+gomirror is a library to mirror http requests to different servers.